Doane-CCLA/docs/using-the-hpc/how-to-use/cvmfs-modules.md

 ## CVMFS within CCLA

-CCLA is providing initial access to cvmfs software repositories for evaluation in our SHPC environments.
+CCLA is providing initial access to cvmfs software repositories for evaluation in our HPC environments.

 Repositories for the Open Science Grid, and a (currently empty) internal CCLA repo are available on SPHC nodes.

 CVMFS software repos may also be accessed by VMs running in CCLA OpenStack and ORNL desktop Linux systems.
-Instructions will be provided for these use cases, though CCLA support efforts will be focused on CVMFS within the SHPC environment.
+Instructions will be provided for these use cases, though CCLA support efforts will be focused on CVMFS within the HPC environment.

 ### CVMFS Support

 For assistance with cvmfs, please either email ccla@doane.edu or use the #cvmfs channel at https://cades.slack.com

-### CVMS on SHPC Condos
+### CVMS on HPC Condos

-The SHPC cluster login and compute nodes have cvmfs configured for the Open Science Grid repo and a new (as yet empty) cades.ornl.gov repo.
+The HPC cluster login and compute nodes have cvmfs configured for the Open Science Grid repo and a new (as yet empty) cades.ornl.gov repo.

 Other software repos (CERN, SLAC, FNAL, etc.) may be officially added in the future.